theforeman/theforeman.org/plugins/foreman_openscap/0.6/index.md

 ## 1.1 OpenSCAP basic concepts

-There are three basic concepts (entities) in OpenSCAP plug-in: SCAP Contents, Compliance Policies and ARF Reports.
+There are four basic concepts (entities) in OpenSCAP plug-in: SCAP Contents, Compliance Policies, ARF Reports and Tailoring Files.

 __SCAP Content__ represents SCAP DataStream XML file as defined by SCAP 1.2 standard.
 DataStream file contains implementation of compliance, configuration or security baselines.
 Users are advised to acquire examplary baseline by installing scap-security-guide package.
 DataStream file usualy contains multiple XCCDF Profiles.
 Each for different security target.
 The content of DataStream file can be inspected by oscap tool from openscap-scanner package.
 (XCCDF = Extensible Configuration Checklist Description Format, XCCDF profile = A checklist which audit specific security target)

+__Tailoring File__ is a XML file very much like SCAP Content.
+It represents a customization of compliance defined in a SCAP Content XML file.
+Additional details and instructions how to create such a file are available in the official openscap [documentation](https://www.open-scap.org/resources/documentation/customizing-scap-security-guide-for-your-use-case/).

 __Compliance Policy__ is high level concept of a baseline applied to the infrastructure.
 Compliance policy is defined by user on web interface.
 Users may assign following information to the policy:

 * SCAP Content
 * XCCDF Profile from particular SCAP Content
+* Tailoring File
+* XCCDF Profile from a Tailoring File
 * Hostgroups that should comply with the policy
 * Schedule - the period in which the audit shall occur